Is the ballooning U.S. government debt sustainable?

 U.S. federal debt swells.
 Should markets be concerned?

-The topic of U.S. government debt made headlines the week of 18 January when Janet Yellen, U.S. President Joe Biden’s nominee for Treasury secretary, advised Congress to “act big” and pass the newly installed president proposed $1.9 trillion relief package Ng said.
+The topic of U.S. government debt made headlines the week of Jan.
+18 when Janet Yellen, U.S. President Joe Biden’s nominee for Treasury secretary, advised Congress to “act big” and pass the newly installed president’s proposed US$1.9 trillion relief package, Ng said.

 “These two factors should keep interest rates accommodative for years, which in turn will make high government debt more sustainable,” she concluded.